As ‘Freedom Convoy’ spinoffs pop up on social media, D.C. region braces

 “It is likely we will see something happen, but it is not clear what that is going to look like or when it is going to happen,” said Caroline Orr Bueno, a postdoctoral research associate at the University of Maryland who studies disinformation.
 “People are asking, ‘Where can I find the routes?’
 ‘Where do I go to meet up with you guys?’...
 It is still a lot of questions and talking about plans.”

 Although these demonstrations are billed as protesting vaccine mandates, researchers said the conversations are much broader, encompassing a range of right-wing culture grievances.
-They include baseless claims that the 2020 presidential election was stolen from former president Donald Trump, falsehoods about the coronavirus vaccine, pushback related tohow students are taught about race and racism, and myths about human trafficking.
+They include baseless claims that the 2020 presidential election was stolen from former president Donald Trump, falsehoods about the coronavirus vaccine, pushback related to how students are taught about race and racism, and myths about human trafficking.

 Americans also sent millions of dollars, and the largest overall number of contributions, to support the Ottawa trucker convoy, according to a Washington Post analysis of leaked fundraising data.